Fade BG Image

 "Ahhhh, good stuff."

 These boobs do cause shoulder strain.
-I lighten the load with spatial magic, but still.
-This is great.
+I lighten the load with Spatial Magic, but even so, this is great.

 "Phew… I think it would sell.
 Thoughts?"

 "From what I saw, the structure is very simple.
-It will be copied instantly.
+It'll be copied instantly.
 Someone might already be making them."

-Speaking of — what's the golem's architecture like?
+Speaking of which — what's the Golem's architecture like?
 It's a magic-item too, right?

 … Yeah.